Today, we examine the basics of dividend investing and answer the question, “What are Dividends?”

 Dividend aristocrats are certain dividend stocks that have a long history of paying out dividends and increasing those dividends year over year.
 These stocks are generally considered safer to invest in due to their huge size and long history, but you must still do your due diligence before making any financial decisions.

 Investing in dividends can be a powerful strategy to prove your investment results.
-Learn more about how to get started screening and tracking your investments.
+Learn more about how to get started dividend screening and tracking your investments.